Rhode Island Real Estate Core and Elective Continuing Ed Course Requirements Explained

 What is an Elective continuing ed topic?

-In addition to the 9 CORE credits, an additional 15 credits worth of elective credits must be completed.
-More than 9 credits can be completed in CORE topics to substitute for electives, but no less than 9 can be completed.
+In addition to the 9 CORE credits, 15 credits worth of elective credits must be completed.
+More than 9 Core credits can be completed, but no less than 9 Core can be completed.
 An Elective topic can be any course that has been approved for continuing ed by the RI DBR.

 Who is exempt from completing CE?